MicrosoftDocs/power-automate-docs/articles/create-business-process-flow.md

 ### Add on-demand workflows or actions using an Action Step
 Suppose that, as part of the opportunity qualification process, the Contoso organization requires all opportunities to be reviewed by a designated reviewer.
 Subsequently, the Contoso organization created an action that:

-- Creates a task record that is assigned to the opportunity reviewer.
+- Creates a task row that is assigned to the opportunity reviewer.
 - Appends “Ready for review” to the opportunity topic.

 Additionally, Contoso needs to be able to run these actions on demand.
 To integrate these tasks into the opportunity qualification process, the actions must appear on the opportunity business process flow.
 To enable this functionality, select **As a Business Process Flow action step**.